ADVANTICS/documentation/charge-controllers/charger_interfaces.md

 This interface applies to Maxwell power modules from MXR Series.

-> If you need to modify the CAN bus bitrate, you can refer to [CAN bus Bitrate](sys3_user/developing.md)
+> If you need to modify the CAN bus bitrate, you can refer to [CAN bus Bitrate](sys3_user/developing.md#can-bus-bitrate)

 ### Controller configuration

 The config entries available for this charger interface are the following:
 ```
-charger_type: The charger type should be set as "Maxwell_MXR".
+charger_type: The charger type should be "Maxwell_MXR".
 ```

 The power module frame identifier is composed of the following parameters: